 How can I use levothyroxine during Ramadan?

-- Levothyroxine is a Thyroid hormone in the form of tablets that is used as a replacement therapy in order to treat patients of hypothyroidism.
+- Levothyroxine is a Thyroid hormone in the form of tablets that are used as replacement therapy in order to treat patients with hypothyroidism.
 During Ramadan, the tablets shall be taken once a day before Iftar.

 When I should take my anticoagulant medications in Ramadan ?